GilTeixeira/TIS-100-Emulator/README.md

 ```

 #### [State Pattern](https://en.wikipedia.org/wiki/State_pattern)
 The behavior of the node changes based on its state.
+The states `WRTE` and `READ` block the execution of the node until the respective port is either read from or wrote on.

 ```typescript